rampantmonkey/cluster/README.md

 2. Activate virtual environment. `source venv/bin/activate`
 3. Install dependencies. `pip install -r requirements.txt`
 4. Check that you can ping every node. `ansible cluster -m ping -i inventory.yml`

+## Board Oddities

+Packaged as 3 sockets.
+1 Socket with 4 high performance cores, 2 sockets with 2 efficiency cores each.
+This confuses slurm so I opted to just say "there are 8 cpus that are all the same. deal with it." by setting the `config_overrides` flag in the SlurmdParameters config value.